What is it?

 The prognosis is usually extremely good.
 In the long term, these children fare well and most are have no symptoms and lead normal lives.
 Some require a repeat procedure which may be surgical or by balloon.

-Download Coarctation of the Aorta PDFCoarctation of the Aorta
+Download Coarctation of the Aorta PDF

 Further information at The Children's Heart Federation